Thistle Street, Edinburgh

 Boasting the largest gay scene in Scotland, Edinburgh’s vibrant ‘Pink Triangle’ is the place to visit for low-key pubs, lively clubs, and delicious British grub.

 OUT AND ABOUT

-Though Edinburgh is filled with chic accommodations like The Glasshouse, The Scotsman Hotel, and The Balmoral Hotel, plus several gay-owned and run guest houses, if gay-friendly isn’t quite friendly enough, consider booking a room at Alva House—a B&B exclusively for gay men.
+Edinburgh is filled with chic accommodations like The Glasshouse, The Scotsman Hotel, and The Balmoral Hotel, plus several gay-owned and run guest houses.
+If gay-friendly isn’t quite friendly enough, consider booking a room at Alva House—a B&B exclusively for gay men.

-Splash out with an 8-course tasting menu at Timberyard, near Grassmarket.
-For excellent coffee and a relaxed environment try Artisan Roast on Broughton Street or Brew Lab on South College Street.
-The Elephant House on George IV Bridge is a popular and long-standing tea spot, as is Spoon on Nicholson street where simple, delicious meals are served all day long in a convivial and relaxed environment; no wonder author of the Harry Potter books, J.K.
+Splash out with a range of tasting menus at Timberyard, near Grassmarket.
+For excellent coffee and a relaxed environment try Artisan Roast on Broughton Street or Union Brew Lab on South College Street.
+The Elephant House on George IV Bridge is a popular and long-standing tea spot, as is Spoon on Nicholson Street where simple, delicious meals are served all day long in a convivial and relaxed environment.
+It's no wonder author of the Harry Potter books, J.K.
 Rowling, famously came to both to write during winter when she could not afford to heat her apartment.

 DATES FOR THE DIARY

-Pride Edinburgh is Scotland’s national LGBTI festival.
-Combining a colorful march through the city with a health and community fair and live music, the event brings together politicians, activists, and individuals to support diversity and personal identity.
+Pride Edinburgh is Scotland’s national LGBTQ+ festival.
+Combining a colourful march through the city with a health and community fair and live music, the event brings together politicians, activists, and individuals to support diversity and personal identity.

-Edinburgh is in Scotland, 4.5 hours north of London by train.
+Edinburgh is in Scotland, four-and-a-half hours north of London by train.
 Flying?
-Edinburgh Airport offers numerous direct routes from all across North America, and is located 8 miles from the city center.
+Scotland’s busiest airport, Edinburgh Airport, is also served by many international and low-cost airlines, and is located 12km from the city centre.